 - Once the tension between them dropped they could begin to recapture the feelings they had for one another at the beginning of the relationship and see why they wanted to stay together.

 - They got to know one another better.

 What kinds of problems can relationship counselling help?

-People seek relationship therapy for a a wide range of personal and couple issues.
-I'm experienced in working with individuals and couples and I'm familiar with most relationship, marriage and personal problems.
+People seek relationship therapy for a wide range of issues.
+I'm experienced in working with people of all ages and in all kinds of relationships and I'm familiar with most relationship, marriage and personal problems.
 Here are some areas where relationship counselling has been found to be beneficial: